KaytchJam/Metaballs/README.md

 Build with `cmake --build <YOUR BUILD FOLDER NAME>`.
 Executable will be in the build folder.

+For this project I implemented Marching Cubes along with various Metaballs.

 #### References:

 [1] William E. Lorensen and Harvey E. Cline.
 1987.
 Marching cubes: A high resolution 3D surface construction algorithm.
 SIGGRAPH Comput.
 Graph.
 21, 4 (July 1987), 163–169. https://doi.org/10.1145/37402.37422